 DFS has 2,000 air traffic controllers, making them the largest occupational group in the company.
 The technical systems required in the air navigation services are planned, developed and operated by 900 technicians and engineers, most of whom work in Langen.
 The rest of the DFS staff work as AIS briefing officers in Frankfurt-Rödelheim, at the Headquarters, at the Air Navigation Services Academy as well as in other areas of DFS.
 In addition, 150 apprentices and trainees are currently training at DFS in various professions, such as to become air traffic controllers.

 Women at DFS

 At present, 27 percent of DFS employees are women.
 Women already hold high-level positions at the company and are highly influential in the conduct of the company's business.

-The company employs a total of 481 managers who are organised in four levels of management.
-Both division directors and heads of departments are situated directly beneath the Board of Managing Directors.
-There are currently 55 women in management positions in the company, representing 11 percent of the workforce.
+The company employs a total of 474 managers who are organised in four levels of management.
+Both division directors (heads of division) and heads of departments are situated directly beneath the Board of Managing Directors.
+There are currently 54 women in management positions in the company, representing a share of 11.4 percent.

-As a contribution to this goal, DFS will continue to expand its policies to support staff in combining work and family as well as actively pursue a corporate culture based on equal opportunity.
+As a contribution to this goal, DFS will continue to expand its policies to support staff in combining work, private life and family as well as actively pursue a corporate culture based on equal opportunity.